 Some of the typical characteristics of auditory learners are:

-- They prefer verbal instruction: auditory learners highly benefit from oral instructions lectures and discussions, and prefer spoken directions over written directions.
+- They prefer verbal instruction: auditory learners benefit from oral instructions lectures and discussions.
+They also prefer spoken over written directions.

 - Enjoy talking: auditory learners like to talk about what to do, and enjoy hearing themselves and others talk.
 They may also talk to themselves aloud, or mouth words while reading.